cyrex562/imgui-rs/docs/FAQ.md

 A primer on labels and the id Stack...

-Dear ImGui internally needs to uniquely identify UI elements.
+Dear Imgui internally needs to uniquely identify UI elements.
 Elements that are typically not clickable (such as calls to the Text functions) don't need an id.
 Interactive widgets (such as calls to Button buttons) need a unique id.

 **Unique id are used internally to track active widgets and occasionally associate state to widgets.<BR>
 Unique id are implicitly built from the hash of multiple elements that identify the "path" to the UI element.**

-Since Dear ImGui 1.85 you can use `Demo>Tools>Stack Tool` or call `ImGui::ShowStackToolWindow()`.
+Since Dear Imgui 1.85 you can use `Demo>Tools>Stack Tool` or call `Imgui::ShowStackToolWindow()`.
 The tool display intermediate values leading to the creation of a unique id, making things easier to debug and understand.

 ![Stack tool](https://user-images.githubusercontent.com/8225057/136235657-a0ea5665-dcd1-423f-9be6-dc3f8ced8f12.png)